jmrgn/jmrgn.github.io/_posts/2015-06-03-diagnosing-a-generic-tls-error.md

 ```

-If that value is **enabled**, the method will set the security protocols yet again, and then to read a configuration value from AppSettings, of all places.
+If that value is **enabled**, the method will set the security protocols yet again.
+It then attempts to read a configuration value from AppSettings, of all places.
 Specifically, it appears as if it will do an Enum.Parse on the value of:

 ```
 private static string secureProtocolAppSetting = "System.Net.ServicePointManager.SecurityProtocol";